Symbols in Worship

 The pastor wears a Stole over his Alb.
 The color of the Stole matches the color of the paraments.
 It is a symbol of the yoke of Christ which is placed on him as he is ordained into the ministry of Word and Sacrament.

 The eternal presence of God is often symbolized with an Eternal Light.
-This is a light that is tradicionally a candle kept burning all the time.
-It is ususally in a red vase, red showing the abiding presence of the Holy Spirit.
-Economics, convenience, and safety have recently brought about limited use of the Eternal Light.
-Many churches have replaced the candle with an electric light.
+This is a light that is traditionally a candle kept burning all the time.
+It is usually in a red vase, red showing the abiding presence of the Holy Spirit.